-The time series of annual temperature anomalies show positive values and a general increase in 1996 at the six most northern sites and negative values and a decrease at the two most southern sites (Fig. 5).
-Note that the interannual variability since 1960 at Godthaab, Iqaluit, Cartwright, and, to a lesser extent, St. John's have been dominated by large amplitude fluctuations with minima in the early-1970s, early- to mid-1980s and the early-1990s, suggesting a quasi-decadal period.
-Indeed, the recent rise in temperature at the northern sites is consistent with a continuation of this near decadal pattern.
-The longer-term downward trend at these sites, coupled with the near decadal oscillations, resulted in temperature anomalies since 1970 being predominantly below normal.
-Temperature anomalies at the Magdalen Islands and Sable Island have been of much lower amplitude and show no signs of the general downward trend since the 1970s observed further north.
-They do, however, contain minima in the early-1970s (both sites), the mid-1980s (Sable Island only) and in the 1990s (Magdalen Islands only).
+The time series of annual temperature anomalies show the positive values in 1996 and the general increase at the six most northern sites and the negative values and decrease at the two most southern sites (Fig. 4).
+Note that the interannual variability since 1960 at Godthaab, Iqaluit, Cartwright, and, to a lesser extent, St. John's have been dominated by the large amplitude fluctuations with minima in the early 1970s, early to mid-1980s and the early 1990s, suggesting a quasi-decadal period.
+Indeed, the recent rise in temperature is consistent with a continuation of this near decadal pattern.
+A general downward trend at these sites, in addition to the near decadal oscillations, has resulted in temperature anomalies since 1970 being predominantly below normal.
+Temperature anomalies at the Magdalen Islands and Sable Island have been of much lower amplitude and show no signs of a general downward trend since 1970.
+They do, however, contain minima in the early 1970s (both sites), the mid-1980s (Sable Island only) and in the 1990s (Magdalen Islands only).
 At Boston, there was a gradual increase from the 1800s to the mid-1900s, followed by temperature oscillations without any overall trend.
 The latter is also observed on the Magdalen Islands and Sable Island.
-At Cape Hatteras, temperatures in the early-1990s were near their long-term maximum but have declined rapidly during the last two years.
+At Cape Hatteras, temperatures in the early 1990s were near their long-term maximum but have declined rapidly during the last two years.
 Since the 1960s temperatures have generally been opposite those in the northern regions, i.e. when it was cold in the north, it tended to be warm at Cape Hatteras.